isomerpages/moe-kranjipri/_our-curriculum/Departments/Mathematics.md

 The central focus of the Mathematics Framework is mathematical problem solving, that is, using Mathematics to solve problems.
 The framework stresses conceptual understanding, skills proficiency and mathematical processes, and gives due emphasis to attitudes and metacognition.
 These five components are inter-related.

 ![](/images/Our%20Curriculum/Departments/Mathematics/M1.png)
+Source: Mathematics_syllabus_primary_1 to 6.pdf

 ##### **Department Pedagogy**

-We believe every Kranjian can be a joyful and confident problem solver with strong numeracy skills.
+###### We believe every Kranjian can be a joyful and confident problem solver with strong numeracy skills.
 Our Math lessons aim to:

 1) Help Kranjians acquire skills and concepts relevant to real-world context,

 2) Develop thinking, reasoning and communication skills and

 3) Build confidence and foster interest

 **Activity-Based Learning**

 We plan learning experiences and opportunities for Kranjians to learn skills and concepts by doing.
 They are actively involved in constructing knowledge through hands on experiences